Canada

+A developed country, Canada has a high nominal per capita income globally and its advanced economy ranks among the largest in the world by nominal GDP, relying chiefly upon its abundant natural resources and well-developed international trade networks.
+Recognized as a middle power, Canada's support for multilateralism and internationalism has been closely related to its foreign policies of peacekeeping and aid for developing countries.
+Canada promotes its domestically shared values through participation in multiple international organizations and forums.

 Etymology

 While a variety of theories have been postulated for the etymological origins of Canada, the name is now accepted as coming from the St. Lawrence Iroquoian word kanata, meaning "village" or "settlement".
 In 1535, Indigenous inhabitants of the present-day Quebec City region used the word to direct French explorer Jacques Cartier to the village of Stadacona.
 Cartier later used the word Canada to refer not only to that particular village but to the entire area subject to Donnacona (the chief at Stadacona); by 1545, European books and maps had begun referring to this small region along the Saint Lawrence River as Canada.

-From the 16th to the early 18th century, "Canada" referred to the part of New France that lay along the Saint Lawrence River.
+From the 16th to the early 18th century, Canada referred to the part of New France that lay along the Saint Lawrence River.
+Following the British conquest of New France, this area was known as the British Province of Quebec from 1763 to 1791.
 In 1791, the area became two British colonies called Upper Canada and Lower Canada.
-These two colonies were collectively named the Canadas until their union as the British Province of Canada in 1841.
+These two colonies were collectively referred to as the Canadas until their union as the Province of Canada in 1841.

-Upon Confederation in 1867, Canada was adopted as the legal name for the new country at the London Conference and the word Dominion was conferred as the country's title.
-By the 1950s, the term Dominion of Canada was no longer used by the United Kingdom, which considered Canada a "Realm of the Commonwealth".
-The government of Louis St. Laurent ended the practice of using Dominion in the statutes of Canada in 1951.
+Upon Confederation in 1867, Canada was adopted as the legal name for the new country at the London Conference and the word dominion was conferred as the country's title.
+By the 1950s, the term Dominion of Canada was no longer used by the United Kingdom, which considered Canada a "realm of the Commonwealth".

-The Canada Act 1982, which brought the constitution of Canada fully under Canadian control, referred only to Canada.
+The Canada Act 1982, which brought the Constitution of Canada fully under Canadian control, referred only to Canada.
 Later that year, the name of the national holiday was changed from Dominion Day to Canada Day.
-The term Dominion was used to distinguish the federal government from the provinces, though after the Second World War the term federal had replaced dominion.